How to make sure your best friend travels in safety with you

 Your pet's disposition will be reviewed and if found dangerous or violent will be denied likewise.
 All paperwork must be in order and kennel standards must be met.

-The kennel for your pet must meet the APHIS or Animal Plant Health Inspection Service regulations for size-depending too, on the size of your pet.
-He must be able to lie down and turn around comfortably.
+The kennel for your pet must meet the APHIS or Animal Plant Health Inspection Service regulations.
+It also has to fit the size of your pet, who must be able to lie down and turn around comfortably.
 It must be sturdy and well ventilated with a secure closing device requiring no tool for its use.

 - A pet cannot have an offensive odor.